rhacker-333/AgileJournal/index.md

 ---
-title: Agile Journal
+title: The Agile Journal
 ---

-Welcome to the Agile Journal, a curated collection of insights, concepts, and practices related to Agile methodologies.
-This platform is designed to provide clear, structured, and practical knowledge about Agile frameworks and techniques.
+Welcome to Agile Journal!
+A place where one can get a quick brush-up of all the major agile concepts at once!

-Whether you are new to Agile or want a quick review, this journal offers useful insights.
+simple and just notes, which are ideal for last-minute recap of agile concepts!

 ---